Eclipse Ambassadors Prepare Communities Off the Paths

 - Create connections with NASA scientists through offices hours and networking opportunities

-- Receive a one year membership to the Astronomical Society of the Pacific
+- All partners receive a one year membership to the Astronomical Society of the Pacific

 - Apply for an opportunity to travel to the central paths of each eclipse for an official NASA event (limited spots available)